Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Request that your buyer’s agent obtain the listing agent’s response about offers via email.

-This will require both real estate agents to commit their statements to a written record.
+This will require both agents to commit their statements to a written record.

 7. Conceal the pitfalls of lower commission